 - Try and run on softer surfaces such as gravel or grass rather than concrete.
 If you are running on the pavement – try and run on the grass verge rather than the concrete path – it will reduce the impact on your body and help to prevent injuries.

-- Here’s the best part – invest in regular massages!
+- Heal your muscles.
+Here’s the best part – invest in regular massages!
 Many injuries are caused by weaknesses or tightness building up over time.
 With regular massages you can identify areas of concern and hopefully prevent the area from breaking down further and leading to an injury.

 Running is fantastic exercise and accessible to everyone.
 With a little bit of planning and self-help you can go from being a walker to a runner smoothly with minimal impact on your body, allowing you to enjoy a long running career.